 Plan Termination by mutual agreement (broadly in circumstances of ill-health, injury, disability, redundancy or retirement and in the case of death and certain corporate events, e.g. sale of a business outside the Group) Other leaver scenarios Deferred Bonus Plan (Annual bonus) Awards will vest at the end of the relevant deferral period, unless the Committee decides otherwise.
 In the case of dismissal for gross misconduct, the awards will lapse.
 In other circumstances, the shares will be retained in full and vest at the end of the deferral period, unless the Committee decides otherwise.
 PSP Where cessation of employment occurs within three years of the date of grant, awards will vest, pro rata, to the time elapsed between the date of grant of the award and the date of cessation of employment, after the end of the performance period, to the extent that the performance target(s) measured over the performance period has been met.
 Where cessation of employment occurs within three years of the date of grant, ordinarily awards will lapse unless the Committee exercises its discretion to preserve all or part of an award and apply the default treatment for leavers by mutual agreement as described in this table.
 This discretion will not be exercised in the case of dismissal for gross misconduct.
-Where cessation of employment occurs during any holding period, the award will vest in respect of all the shares that continue to be subject to the award as soon as practicable following the cessation of employment.
-However, the Committee has discretion to require the award to vest only at the end of the holding period.
-This discretion will not be However, the Committee has discretion to permit the award to vest immediately on cessation of employment to the extent that the performance target(s) has, in the opinion of the Committee, been satisfied from the date of grant to the date of cessation of employment.
-However, if the Committee believes that exceptional circumstances warrant this, it may exercise its discretion to vest the award on another basis. exercised in the case of dismissal for gross misconduct and the award will lapse on termination.
+However, the Committee has discretion to permit the award to vest immediately on cessation of employment to the extent that the performance target(s) has, in the opinion of the Committee, been satisfied from the date of grant to the date of cessation of employment. at period, the award will vest in respect of all the shares that However, if the Committee believes that exceptional circumstances warrant this, it may exercise its discretion to vest the award on another basis. exercised in the case of dismissal for gross misconduct and the award will lapse on termination.
 Where cessation of employment occurs during any holding period, the award will vest in respect of all the shares that continue to be subject to the award as soon as practicable following the cessation of employment.
 However, the Committee has discretion to require the award to vest only at the end of the holding period.
 Restricted shares In relation to awards granted at the time of the Executive Director's recruitment to the Company in compensation for any awards or bonuses forfeited at their previous employer, the award will vest on the date their employment ceases.
 The Committee will, in its discretion, determine the proportion of shares which vests, and (unless exceptional circumstances apply) take into account the period elapsed between the date of grant and the date of cessation of employment.
 Ordinarily awards will lapse unless the Committee exercises its discretion to preserve all or part of an award.